parasew/namebench/README.txt

 This is a fork from the orinal namebench from 2011, which originally ran on python2

 Here are the additions of this version
-- Replacement of Google Gears to an actually workins service
+- Replacement of Google Gears to an actually working service
 - Updates to the external libraries
 - Partly ported to python3